Learn matter mgmt 2x

 3. What role does technology play in modern matter management?

-Technology is pivotal in modern matter management, facilitating automation of repetitive tasks, ensuring accurate data storage and retrieval, and enabling real-time monitoring and reporting, thus enhancing overall efficiency.
+Technology is pivotal in modern matter management, facilitating automation of repetitive tasks, ensuring accurate data storage and retrieval, and enabling real-time monitoring and reporting capabilities, thus enhancing overall efficiency.

 4. Are there any common challenges in implementing matter management systems?